deepstne/website/pages/home.md

  </div>
 </div>

-## Nothing but features
-Supporting Minecraft 1.16.5 up until version 1.4.7.
-We offer:
-* Full Minecraft Bedrock support.
-Really.
-Join using [your phone](../hc/getting-started#joining-on-bedrock) and play with Minecraft Java Edition players in real time.
-* Private and public worlds.
-Create and collaborate in worlds without protection and those with the highest walls you can get, all on the same server.
-* PvE that you want to play on.
-No learning how to use a protection plugin, our staff members got you covered.
-Survive and thrive without any need to figure out "how do I protect this again?"
-* A staff team that has your back.
-Most of us have years under our belts and have your issue covered.
-If one person doesn't know; we have two other members who do.
-* Hard work earns rewards.
-Those who go above and beyond for our community have [something to show for it](../hc/titles-and-honors), and you can too.
+## Ready, player one?
+From our most experienced veteran players to the newest kids on the block; there's always something more to explore.
+No matter your qualifications, everyone can jump right in and become an active player in the community.

+Indulge your creative side, we're built for it.

 ## Getting creative wheels spinning
-How we work, collaborate, provide support, and go about making changes is founded in our mission statement.
+How we work, collaborate, provide support and make changes is founded in our mission statement.
+Everything is (literally) built by our members, and the building blocks of the server aren't just in-game.

-> The network made for you.

-We've set out to create a modern, supportive, and secure environment for everyone's creative side.
-No matter your qualifications, everyone can jump right in and become an active player in the community.